20 March 2007

 Entrepeneurs, CEOs, and so forth who have made enough money that they don't have to work ... but almost certainly continue to work, and work hard.
 These people may have wealth comparable to the middle aristocrats; at the point where they have as much money as high aristos they are better conceived as part of that artistocratic class, while at the low end they blur into the richest end of high professionals.

-High and low professionals
+High professionals

-People who make their living with some valuable mental skill.
-High professionals include successful doctors, lawyers, and corporate executives who make a lot of money ... but not enough that they can just quit working.
-Low professionals include just about everybody else who works in offices, from architects to customer service representatives, which means a broad range of actual income.
+Just about everybody else who works in offices, from architects to customer service representatives, which means a broad range of actual income.

 Intellectuals